cyetheguy/Hackathon2025/README.md

 What is the most relaxing thing you can think of?
 Debate is probably close to the bottom of that list.
 Well with Recline and Refute, you can have a heated debate with other users, and then get your zen on with the relaxation and meditation assisting features.

+Enjoy stronger light and dark theming than usual with corresponding sounds to further create a relaxing ambience

+Dark mode's "Night Rain with Distant Thunder" Sound Effect by Mind Mist from Pixabay Light Mode's "Gentle Ocean Waves Mix (2018)" Sound Effect by freesound_community from Pixabay

+Their use is completely in line with Pixabay's content liscence